rocketacademy/marketing-website/src/pages/basics/index.md

 lessons:
   heading: Course Overview
   sidebarlabel: Course Overview
-  subheading:
+  subheading: |
-    "Coding Basics applies a flipped classroom model that consists of 2
+    Coding Basics applies a flipped classroom model that consists of 2
     components: self-learning and live classes.
-See full course curriculum here"
+Refer to our [course curriculum](https://codingbasics.rocketacademy.co/) for more information.
   lesson:
     - week: 0-1
       number: "0"